News - Comments

 something we'd still like to see happen just like Mr. Carpenter has pointed

 out.
-What also amazes me is John Carpenter's
+What also amazes me is his

 ability to do great things out of limited budgets.
-There's many reasons why this
+This movie didn't need a big

 movie has become such a cult classic.
 It really deserves it.